sensu/sensu-docs/content/sensu-go/5.20/web-ui/view-manage-resources.md

 <p style="text-align:center"><i>Sensu web UI namespace switcher</i></p>

+## Manage events

+Resolve, re-run, silence, and delete Sensu events in the web UI Events page.

 ## Manage entities

-You can delete Sensu entities in the web UI Entities page.
+Silence and delete Sensu entities in the web UI Entities page.

+## Manage silences

+Create and clear silences in the web UI Silences page.

 ## Manage checks, handlers, event filters, and mutators

 **COMMERCIAL FEATURE**: Access check, handler, event filter, and mutator management in the packaged Sensu Go distribution.
 For more information, see [Get started with commercial features][1].

-You can create, edit, and delete Sensu checks, handlers, event filters, and mutators from their respective pages in the web UI.
+Create, edit, and delete Sensu checks, handlers, event filters, and mutators from their respective pages in the web UI.

 [1]: ../../commercial/